budhadityasaha/Data-science-work/README.md

+## Project: Eye for Blind
+#### Description:
+To create a deep learning model which can explain the content of an image in the form of speech through Caption generation with attention mechanism on Flickr8K dataset.
+This kind of model is a use-case for blind people so that they can understand any image with the help of speech.
+The caption generated through a CNN-RNN model will be converted to speech using a text to speech library.

+#### Responsibilities
+Data Understanding: Load the data and understand the representation Data preprocessing: process both images & captions to the desired format.
+Train/Test Split: Combine both images & captions to create the train & test dataset.
+Model-Building: This is the stage where you will create your image captioning model by building Encoder , Attention & Decoder model
+Model Evaluation: Evaluate the models using greedy search

 ## Project: Gesture recognition
 #### Description:
 This project was all about developing a deep learning model for smart-TV that can recognise five different gestures performed by the user which will help users control the TV without using a remote.
 The training data consists of a few hundred videos categorised into one of the five classes.
 Each video (typically 2-3 seconds long) is divided into a sequence of 30 frames(images) for various gestures and their labels.